DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop4/Part_V.md

 ## Exercise 5: Populate the New Fields

-* Unit observations: there are multiple d            ifferent spellings and abbreviations for the same units.
+* Unit observations: there are multiple different spellings and abbreviations for the same units.
     * 'F 26','F. 26'
     * 'SP1','SPav1'
     * 'HWN II','HWN Square II'